 The Green Road tells the story of the Madigan family of West Clare.
 We first see them through the eyes of the youngest child, Hanna.
 She watches her siblings falter into adulthood and her mother, Rosaleen, take dramatically to her bed when her elder brother announces he is going to be a priest.
 We see Hanna’s small, predictable world, and we also understand things that Hanna, as a child, does not.

 Later we get to know the other siblings.
 Across continents and decades, they struggle to escape their upbringing.
 But even thirty years on, Rosaleen is not so easily denied.
 Manipulative, passionate and needy, she decides to bring the children home.

-I really enjoyed this book.
+I really enjoyed The Green Road.
 The different worlds of the characters – Dublin, Mali, New York – are each beautifully rendered.
 We see how Ireland and the wider world change through the decades.
 Passing the narration between people and periods also leaves the story room to breathe.
 You are left to imagine what has happened to a character since we last heard from them, what has led them to change – or fail to.